-- An annual application must be submitted to Student Activities within thirty days after the first day of class of the fall term. - The annual application must show how the organization will continue to fulfill the purpose and goals of its charter, constitution, and by-laws. - The SGA will recommend to the director of Recruiting/ Student Activities whether a particular student organization should be: - A. continued in good standing, - B. continued on probationary status for a specified period of time - C. reorganized, or - D. disbanded. - The officers of the organization will be advised of the final decision on the annual application and the SGA's recommendations.
+1. An annual application must be submitted to Student Activities within thirty days after the first day of class

+- of the fall term. - 2.
+The annual application must show how the organization will continue to fulfill the purpose and goals of its charter, constitution, and by-laws. - 3.
+The SGA will recommend to the dean of Enrollment Services whether a particular student organization should be: - A. continued in good standing, - B. continued on probationary status for a specified period of time - C. reorganized, or - D. disbanded. - 4.
+The officers of the organization will be advised of the final decision on the annual application and the SGA's recommendations.
 Any disbanded student organization that wishes to reapply must follow the steps previously outlined.

 The vice president may grant or suspend recognition of any organization when, in his opinion, it is necessary.
-The vice president will notify the director of College and Community Relations of his actions and supporting reasons.
-The director of Recruiting/Student Activities will notify the president of the SGA, in writing, of the decision of the vice president.
+The vice president will notify the dean of Enrollment Services of his actions and supporting reasons.
+The dean of Enrollment Services will notify the president of the SGA, in writing, of the decision of the vice president.
 The decision of the vice president will be final.